 §8.
 Some words have many meanings.
 But only the basic ones are given, and if possible to determine, the more common meanings are given first, unlike in most dictionaries where the basic or literal ones are listed before the derived.
 Different meanings are separated by semicolons instead of commas.
 After all, this is not a dictionary primarily for meanings, but instead for etymology as well as mnemonics to facilitate self-study of vocabulary.
 Which meaning or meanings are basic or are the reason for inclusion of this word into the Lexique word frequency list in that ranking position is not always easy to determine.
 For example, the word botte, ranked 1751, has meanings of “boot”, “bundle” and a few others.
 Only “boot” and “bundle” are included based on the fact that a few basic French dictionaries (see References above) omit the others.
 Unfortunately, not all words are obvious, and a best-effort guess will have to be made.

 §9.
-Cognates are two or more words, each in its own language, which are derived from another common word (etymon) in a different language.
+Cognates are two or more words, each in its own language, which are regularly (i.e. following a common pattern or according to certain rules) derived from another common word (etymon) in a different language.
 This book traces word origin up to Latin, occasionally beyond Latin or to other languages.
 If a common word is found only in a remote ancient language such as Proto-Indo-European, for practical purposes, cognation is generally not acknowledged, but sometimes is briefly mentioned if it helps with word study.
 Cognates are not doublets, which are two words, both in the same language, that are derived from another common word in a different language.
 Technically, cognates are distinguished from loanwords, which are borrowed.
-If we use > and < to denote “developing into” and “deriving from”, respectively, and suppose French word F < Latin word L < Proto-Indo-European word PIE > Proto-Germanic word PG > English word E, we say that F and E are cognates.
-On the other hand, due to the Norman conquest of England in year 1066, a large quantity of English words directly came from Old French, which is the ancestor of Modern (as well as Middle) French, close to Latin.
-If French word F < Old French word OF > English word E, then E is technically a loan or borrowing from French, because the ancestor of English as a language is not Old French.
-This book, however, still calls E and F cognates because Old French may be regarded as a different language from Modern French (if for instance we use mutual intelligibility as the criterion), and because the word cognate itself is already not so strictly used among educated English speakers that are non-specialists.
-Thus, sucre and sugar are considered to be cognates in this book because they both descend from a common Old French word.
+If we use > and < to denote “developing into” and “deriving from”, respectively, and suppose French word F < Latin word L < Proto-Indo-European word PIE > Proto-Germanic word PG > English word E, we can say that F and E are cognates (as in the case of English do and French faire, from PIE *dʰeh₁-).
+On the other hand, primarily as a result of the Norman conquest of England in year 1066, a large number of English words directly came from Old French, which is the ancestor of Modern (as well as Middle) French, close to Latin.
+If both a French word F and an English word E are from one common Old French word, technically the English word can only be considered a loan or borrowing from Old French because Old French is not the proto-language of English.
+This book, however, may still loosely call E and F cognates since the word cognate itself is already not so strictly used among educated English speakers that are non-specialists.
+In this sense, sucre and sugar are considered cognates in this book as they are both from a common Old French word.

 §10.
 The book assumes no strict format for each entry.
 Free text format is the best option to provide appropriate amount of usage notes and warnings, such as “Not to be confused”, “false friend”, “Note the first meaning, which may not be easy to guess”, to list a few.
 Unlike other sources that utilize etymology to assist in vocabulary study, this book makes a great effort to not miss any apparent disconnection between etymology and modern meaning of the word, and failing that, explicitly acknowledges it, usually followed by a best-effort mnemonic, as in “The meaning of ... may be due to ...”, “It’s not clear how the sense ....
 Use a mnemonic such as ...”.
 Even a seemingly casual mention of an interesting fact (as in “It’s interesting that ...”) is meant to strengthen the learner’s memory.